Liquid phase exfoliation: LPE of 2D materials beyond graphene

 A very wide range of 2D materials have been produced by LPE.
 The first material to be exfoliated was graphene in 2008.
 This was followed in 2011 by the exfoliation of BN, MoS2 and WS2.
-Since, the a wide range of 2D materials have been exfoliated including molybdenum diselenide, tungsten diselenide, gallium sulphide, molybdemum trioxide, nickel(II) hydroxide, germanium monosulfide, SnP3, black phosphorus etc.
+Since, then a wide range of 2D materials have been exfoliated including molybdenum diselenide, tungsten diselenide, gallium sulphide, molybdenum trioxide, nickel(II) hydroxide, germanium monosulfide, SnP3, black phosphorus etc.

 LPE of non-layered materials

 Recent work has shown that liquid phase exfoliation can be used to produce 2D-nanoplatelets from non-layered 3D-strongly bonded bulk materials.
 This is intuitively unexpected as these 3D-solid bulk crystals consists of strong bonds in all the three-directions.
-Nevertheless, many non-layered materials such as boron, silicon, germanium, iron disulfide, iron oxide, iron trifluoride, manganese telluride, have been converted to 2D nanoplatelets when sonicated in appropiate solvents.
+Nevertheless, many non-layered materials such as boron, silicon, germanium, iron disulfide, iron oxide, iron trifluoride, manganese telluride, have been converted to 2D nanoplatelets when sonicated in appropriate solvents.
 This raises many open questions on the mechanism of liquid-phase exfoliation process.
 For layered materials, the energy required to break inter-plane (perdominately van der Waals) bonds forces is small compared to that required to break in-plane ionic or covalent bonds.
 Then, the exfoliation procedure results in the formation of 2D-nanosheets.
 However, for non-layered 3D-strongly bonded materials, with minimal difference in bonding between different atomic planes, there is no "easily exfoliated" direction and sonication should yield quasi spherical particles.
 Nevertheless, near isotropic materials such as silicon have been exfoliated to give high-aspect ratio platelets.
 Therefore, developing an understanding of the mechanisms by which non-layered materials are exfoliated will be important, in particular because the application scope of such nonlayered 2D-nanoplatelets is broad, ranging from biomedical applications to energy storage to opto-electronics.